 - It may lower your risk of cancer.

-The cell-protecting properties of ginger can lower the long-term risk of certain cancers.
+Its cell protecting values can lower the long-term risk of certain cancers.
 That’s because the spice and other flavorings may reduce cellular activity that causes DNA changes, cell death, and proliferation of cancer cells.
 It could also help sensitize tumors to treatments like chemo and radiation.
-While ginger’s not a cure-all for any chronic disease, using it regularly with loads of other spices and plant-based foods can help benefit health overall.
+While it’s not a cure-all for any chronic disease, using it regularly with loads of other spices and plant-based foods can help benefit health overall.

 - It can help you lose weight.

 Some small studies have linked ginger intake — when combined with other plant extracts — to some benefits in weight loss.
-And there’s definitely some promising animal research linking ginger to weight management.
-But as with anything else, ginger is no magic weight-loss pill!
+And there’s definitely some promising animal research linking it to weight management.
+But as with anything else, it is no magic weight-loss pill!
 Other components of a healthy, balanced diet matter just as much when it comes to losing weight and keeping it off.

 - Chronic obstructive pulmonary disease or COPD.